HumanSignal/labelImg/README.md

 `$ python labelImg.py`

 ## Usage
-After cloning the code, you should run `make all` to generate the resource file.
+After cloning the code, you should run `$ make all` to generate the resource file.

-You can then start annotating by running `./labelImg.py`.
+You can then start annotating by running `$ ./labelImg.py`.
 For usage instructions you can see [Here](https://youtu.be/p0nR2YsCY_U)

 At the moment annotations are saved as an XML file.
 The format is PASCAL VOC format, and the format is the same as [ImageNet](http://www.image-net.org/)